-Air compressors are machines that transforms energy, either gasoline or electricity, into pressurized air used to power pneumatic tools.
+Air compressors are machines that transform energy, either gasoline or electricity, into pressurized air used to power pneumatic tools.
 Air compressors force air into a specialized container that pressurizes it which is then moved into a storage tank for future use.
 The buildup of pressurized air is delivered to air tools via a valve where the tool connects.
 Imagine a balloon if you will; as soon as you open it up, air comes flying out.

 CFM and PSI

 Not to take anything away from the size of the tank, but the most important factors to consider when shopping for an air compressor are the unit’s CFM and PSI ratings.
 The CFM (cubic feet per minute) rating indicates the maximum airflow volume that the unit can produce continuously, typically at 90 PSI.
 Similarly, PSI (pounds per square inch) is the maximum airflow pressure rating at which it comes shooting out of the valve.

 The most appropriate air compressor for your garage, workshop, or whatever is a model that can supply as much airflow volume and pressure to power your air tools.
 For instance, air-hungry tools like orbital sanders require lots of airflows—between 6 and 9 CFM—at a constant 90 PSI, whereas finishing and brad nailers operate at lower volumes of between 1 and 2 CFM at between 60 and 120 PSI.

 Why Does Tank Size Matter?

 As for the size of the tank, it’s far from being a top priority, at least in the case of hobbyist workshops.
 To put it simply, the size of the tank determines how long you can operate your air tools before the air compressor’s motor needs to compress more air.